Skip to content

 Authentication

-API key authentication uses the X-API-Key request header.
 Keys are configured via RECOTEM_API_KEYS as a comma-separated list of <kid>:sha256:<hex64> entries.
-The server verifies the submitted plaintext against the stored scrypt hash.
+The server verifies the submitted plaintext against a scrypt-derived hash stored in the entry (scrypt parameters: N=2, r=8, p=1, salt=recotem.api-key.v1).
+Key length must be between 32 and 256 characters.

 • The server forces 127.0.0.1 as the bind host regardless of RECOTEM_HOST.